-More and more of us are introducing cannabidiol (CBD) into our lives, however, could adding it into our daily routines affect a drug test result, could it make you test positive for an illegal substance?
+More and more of us are introducing cannabidiol (CBD) from the hemp plant into our lives, however, could adding it into our daily routines affect a drug test result, could it make you test positive for an illegal substance?
 This could be a worry for those of us whose jobs carry out randomised drug tests or maybe you just want to ensure you are safe, well we are here to try and answer any questions and calm any anxieties you may be having about this.

 Factors that could make you fail a drug test

 There are some less reputable CBD products out there that may contain THC, the cannabinoid that remains illegal in the UK.
 Some rumours and speculations have made their way around regarding an allowance of THC in CBD products, usually that they can contain up to 0.2% of the intoxicating cannabinoid- however, this is untrue.
 It is illegal to have any amount of THC in a CBD oil, but because of this rumour, people believe they are buying products that are within the confines of the law.

 Another reason you could fail a drug test is by being exposed to THC through second-hand smoke.
 If you have unintentionally been exposed to THC by being around a group of people or person who smokes marijuana regularly then it is possible to show up in a drug test.
 This exposure to THC is more likely to appear in a hair follicle test compared to a urine or blood test- however, this can still cause a positive result on a drug test.

 How long does CBD stay in the body?

 Although research continues to be carried out into CBD, there is not a vast amount of substantial evidence thus far, therefore there is not an exact length of time that can be stated as being how long CBD will stay in the human body.